 “It gives him that step forward in his career, because everyone is looking for a career.
 It’s no different for people with disability.”

-Check out the EPIC Assist website for more information on our Business and Retail training courses.
+Check out the EPIC Assist website for more information on how we can help you on your employment journey.